Inside the matchup: Pujols vs Rivera

-Sometimes a baseball game will produce the ultimate matchup and Sunday’s Yankees-Angels series finale gave us that-— bases loaded, two outs in a one-run game in the ninth inning with a pair of legends going head-to-head: Albert Pujols versus Mariano Rivera.
+Sometimes a baseball game will produce the ultimate matchup.
+And Sunday’s Yankees-Angels series finale gave us that -- bases loaded, two outs, a one-run game in the ninth inning with a pair of legends going head-to-head: Albert Pujols versus Mariano Rivera.

 Let’s go inside the matchup:

-The Yankees had nearly completely frittered away a 6-0 ninth-inning lead after a terrific start by CC Sabathia.
-Rivera had allowed three hits and a walk in one-third of an inning prior to Pujols' turn.
+The Yankees had nearly frittered away a 6-0 lead in the ninth after a terrific start by CC Sabathia.
+Rivera had allowed three hits and a walk in one-third of an inning prior to Pujols' at-bat.

-Entering the at-bat, Rivera had faced a hitter with the bases loaded, two outs and a one-run lead one out from a win on 10 previous occasions.
-He’d gotten the batter out eight times, including five straight over the last 10 seasons.
+Entering the at-bat, Rivera had faced a hitter with the bases loaded, two outs and a one-run lead just one out from a win on 10 previous occasions.
+He’d gotten the batter out eight times, including five straight over the past 10 seasons.

 Pujols had only been in this situation once before in the regular season and popped out.
 He also was 0-for-1 with a hit by pitch in two regular-season turns against Rivera.

-Rivera’s first pitch was a strike called, one deemed on the inside corner, though the Pitch F/X pitch-tracking system disagreed (as you can see above).
+Rivera’s first pitch was a called strike, one deemed on the inside corner, though the Pitch F/X pitch-tracking system disagreed (as you can see above).

 A lot of pitchers have high batting averages allowed on the first pitch of an at-bat, but Rivera does not.

-Over the last four seasons, Rivera has thrown a first pitch to 316 right-handed hitters.
+Over the past four seasons, Rivera has thrown a first pitch to 316 right-handed hitters.
 Batters who swung made 24 outs (three of which became double plays) and netted only four hits.